lmangall/Shell_implementation/README.md

 *Advice from Guillaume and Jules:*
 - Be careful with forks commands that kills a program after execution (a.i 'ls').
 It needs to be executed as a child (not a parent) in order not to kill the whole minishell.
 - Parent/child: no need to use wait, the exec of one cmd will wait the output of the first "by itself"
+- 'which' command to know which is the path of a function
+- 'readline' instead of using GNL